TheCodedJourney/Fake-Data-Generator/README.md

 Head to ```functionGenerator.js``` inside the ```main directory``` and build your own ```createRandomUser().``` Some examples have already been provided 🚀

 ## Step 4
-Once you have selected your fakeFunctions and the number of randomUsers you want to generate, ```run node functionGenerator.js.``` Once this has been run, ```go to file.json``` where all of your random data will be held.
+Once you have selected your fakeFunctions and the number of randomUsers you want to generate, ```run node functionGenerator.js.``` Once this has been run, ```go to file.json``` where all of your fake data will be held.
 This will not be formatted so remember to format the document to get a more appealing visual on the data 👀

 ## Step 5
 Enjoy! 🙂